fsharp/fsharp.github.io/_posts/2014-09-19-fsharp-libraries.md

 - *Documentation*.
 Ensure your project has good documentation.
 If on GitHub, consider publishing your documentation via GitHub pages.
 Strongly consider using documentation generation tools and templates used by the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

 - *Tutorials*.
-Ensure your project has tutorials as part o its documentation.
+Ensure your project has tutorials as part of its documentation.
 Templates and examples are available in the [F# Project Scaffolding](https://github.com/fsprojects/ProjectScaffold)

+- *Vidoes*.
+If you've given a talk on your project, add a link to the video.
+It's a great way to introduce yourself to potential contributors.

 - *Continuous Integration*.
 Add continuous integration build and testing to your project, for example using AppVeyor or Travis.
 For AppVeyor, this is done by addding `appveyor.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/appveyor.yml)) and registering your project.
 For Travis, you add a `.travis.yml` ([example](https://github.com/fsprojects/ProjectScaffold/blob/master/.travis.yml)) and register the project.